brittanyrw/emojipages/README.md

 Below are instructions for how to contribute to this project.
 The easiest way to make a contribution is to add an `Emoji Card` to the website.
 This card should show a number of emojis that match a book or play.

+## To give many people a chance to contribute to this project, please limit yourself to adding up to 5 books/plays or completing up to 5 Issues.
+Thanks!

 For other ways to contribute, see the repo Issues [under the label 'enhancement'](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you want to work on one of the features but aren't sure where to start, write a comment and I will be happy to help you out or get you started.
 You are also welcome to suggest other features [by adding an Issue](https://github.com/brittanyrw/emojipages/issues).

 ### If you want to work on one of the [Issues to add a book](https://github.com/brittanyrw/emojipages/labels/add%20book)